jasonmonberg/simple-dnd/README.md

 - create a Dnd instance supplying the name of the classes that are draggable and cursor styles for hovering and dragging.
 - assign the mouse events to the Dnd mouse events

+Here is an example of the javascript code that you would put in the header of a web page in order to drag and drop elements where there class is "widget"

 ```javascript
 	//className of element to be dragged
 	//cursor style when hovering